Second MacDonald ministry: Social policy

 The Widows', Orphans' and Old Age Contributory Pensions Act 1925 (15 & 16 Geo.
 5. c.
 70) was amended to cover some hundreds of thousands of additional pensioners, under improved conditions, with the inclusion of widows between the ages of 55 and 70.
 Other measures carried out in 1929–30 included the Road Traffic Act 1930 (20 & 21 Geo.
 5. c.
-43) (which introduced third-party insurance to compensate for property damage and personal injury, made better provisions for road safety, provided greater freedom to municipalities to run omnibus services, the principle of the Fair Wage Clause was applied to all employees on road passenger services, and placed a statutory limit on the working hours of drivers), the Land Drainage Act (which provided some degree of progress in river management), the Public Works Facilities Act 1930 (20 & 21 Geo.
+43), which introduced third-party insurance to compensate for property damage and personal injury, made better provisions for road safety, provided greater freedom to municipalities to run omnibus services, applied the principle of the Fair Wage Clause to all employees on road passenger services, and placed a statutory limit on the working hours of drivers), the Land Drainage Act (which provided some degree of progress in river management), the Public Works Facilities Act 1930 (20 & 21 Geo.
 5. c.
 50) (conferring easier borrowing powers), the Workmen's Compensation (Silicosis and Asbestosis) Act 1930 (20 & 21 Geo.
 5. c.
 29) (which established disability compensation for asbestos) and the Mental Treatment Act 1930 (20 & 21 Geo.
 5. c.
 23).

 A town and country planning act gave local authorities more power to control local and regional planning, while the Housing (Rural Authorities) Act 1931 (21 & 22 Geo.
 5. c.
 39) provided a sum of £2 million to help the poorer rural districts which were willing but unable to fulfil their housing responsibilities.
 In addition, an act passed by the previous Conservative government providing assistance towards the improvement of privately owned cottages for land workers was extended for another five years.
 To protect farm workers from exploitation, additional inspectors were appointed in 1929 to investigate "cases of refusal to pay minimum wages," and as a result of the work carried out by these investigators, wage arrears were recovered for 307 workers with the space of a few months.
 In addition, levels of support for war veterans and family members were expanded.